-Be sure to prepare any other documents deemed relevant to the research; in-country ethics approval (if research is being conducted overseas) and a copy of the Sponsorship and Indemnity form (if the project is healthcare related).
+Be sure to prepare any other documents deemed relevant to the research; in-country ethics approval (if research is being conducted overseas) and a copy of the RGIT_TEMP_021_Sponsorship and Insurance Request Form.docx form (if the project is healthcare related).

 Step 3 - Head of Department approval

-Step 4 - Joint Research Compliance Office (JRCO) approval
+Step 4 - Research Governance and Integrity Team (RGIT) approval

 The fast-track process

-After receiving an approved and signed application form, the JRCO can approve the study if there are no contentious or sensitive issues.
+After receiving an ethics application, the RGI team can approve the study if there are no contentious or sensitive issues.

-If the JRCO feels that the study needs further discussion, the PI will be contacted to discuss the issues further and the application may be submitted for review at the next Committee meeting.
+If the RGI team feels that the study needs further discussion, the PI will be contacted to discuss the issues further and the application may be submitted for review at the next Committee meeting.

 Step 5 - Committee approval